The National Curriculum for England

 Deborah Annetts, Chief Executive of the ISM: ‘As a subject association, it is crucial that we support music teachers as they get to grips with the new National Curriculum and continue to ensure that opportunities for a rich, broad and balanced education are maintained.
 We will be working with school leaders, unions and other associations to ensure that this reaches every music teacher in England and secure the future of music.’

 To run alongside the publishing of this framework, we have held several one-day seminars led by Dr Alison Daubney on Progression, Curriculum and Assessment focusing on both primary and secondary school teaching.
-We are holding a free Progression, Curriculum and Assessment webinar on Thursday 16 October with Dr Alison Daubney and Dr Martin Fautley.
+Keep an eye on our webinar schedule for free online sessions with Dr Alison Daubney and Dr Martin Fautley.

 2. How to prepare for the new National Curriculum for Music